Resolvent of the Laplacian on geometrically finite hyperbolic manifolds: Introduction

 \section{Introduction}

 Analysis of the Laplace operator on $(n+1)$-dimensional hyperbolic manifolds which satisfy a geometric finiteness condition commenced in earnest in the early 1980's, inspired by numerous results in the finite volume setting, as well as some extensions of this, by Roelcke and Patterson, to infinite area geometrically finite surfaces.
-The paper of Lax and Phillips \cite{LP}, see also \cite{LP2}, shows that the spectrum of the Laplacian on such spaces is equal to $[n^2/4,\infty)\cup S$ where $S\subset (0,n^2/4)$ is a finite set of $L^2$-eigenvalues, each of finite multiplicity.
-They also deduce sharp asymptotics of the lattice point counting function for a geometrically finite group of isometries $\Gamma$ of $\hh^{n+1}$, under certain assumptions on the dimension of the limit set of $\Gamma$.
+The paper of Lax and Phillips \cite{LP}, see also \cite{LP2}, shows that the spectrum of the Laplacian on such spaces is equal to $[n^2/4,\infty)\cup S$ where $S\subset (0,n^2/4)$ is a finite set of $L^2$-eigenvalues, each of finite multiplicity, and also that the essential spectrum is entirely absolutely continuous.
+One important geometric motivation in their work was to deduce sharp asymptotics of the lattice point counting function for a geometrically finite group of isometries $\Gamma$ of $\hh^{n+1}$, under certain assumptions on the dimension of the limit set of $\Gamma$.
 This was followed by an extensive development by many authors concerning the special class of geometrically finite quotients which are convex cocompact, i.e.\ where $\Gamma$ has no parabolic elements.
-In particular, the second author and Melrose \cite{MM} proved in the slightly more general setting of conformally compact asymptotically hyperbolic metrics that the resolvent $R_X(s)=(\Delta-s(n-s))^{-1}$ has a meromorphic continuation\footnote{see \cite{GuiDMJ} for issues concerning the points $s\in(n-\nn)/2$} to $s\in\cc$, see \cite{GZ2} for a somewhat simpler proof in the purely constant curvature setting.
-This was a main step in the development of scattering theory on these spaces, which is an important area in its own right, but also a means to prove various trace formul\ae, and a fundamental tool to analyze divisors of Selberg zeta function $Z_X(s)$.
-Analysis of these divisors for convex cocompact hyperbolic manifolds was carried out in great detail by Patterson-Perry \cite{PP} and Bunke-Olbrich \cite{BO}; a trace formula relating poles of resolvent (called \emph{resonances}) and lengths of closed geodesics is also known \cite{Pe2,GN}, the asymptotics for the counting function for lengths of closed geodesics is given in \cite{Pe,GN}, and estimates on the distributions of resonances in $\cc$ are proved in \cite{GZ2,Pe2, Bo}.
+In particular, the second author and Melrose \cite{MM} proved in the more general setting of asymptotically hyperbolic metrics that the resolvent $R_X(s)=(\Delta_X-s(n-s))^{-1}$ has a meromorphic continuation with poles of finite rank in $s\in \cc\setminus \{\ndemi -\demi \nn\}$.
+Actually, that paper claimed erroneously that the continuation is meromorphic in all of $\mathbb C$.
+This was rectified by the first author \cite{GuiDMJ}, who proved that the metric must have an even Taylor expansion at the boundary (in a suitable sense) in order for the resolvent to be meromorphic with finite rank poles also near $\ndemi-\demi\nn$.
+Very recently, Vasy \cite{Vas} found a new proof of this meromorphic extension for asymptotically hyperbolic metrics which satisfy the same evenness condition; in particular, he obtains high frequency (semi-classical) estimates for $R_X(s)$ in the non-trapping case.
+Guillop\'e and Zworski \cite{GZ2} gave a simpler proof of the main result of \cite{MM} assuming that the curvature is constant near infinity.
+Their technique is reviewed below.
+This extension of $R_X(s)$ was a main step in the development of scattering theory on these spaces, which is an important area in its own right, but also a means to prove various trace formul\ae, and a fundamental tool to analyze divisors of Selberg zeta function $Z_X(s)$ and lengths of closed geodesics on $X$.
+Analysis of these divisors for convex cocompact hyperbolic manifolds was carried out in great detail by Patterson-Perry \cite{PP} and Bunke-Olbrich \cite{BO}; in this setting, a trace formula relating poles of the resolvent (called \emph{resonances}) and lengths of closed geodesics is also known \cite{Pe2,GN}, a sharp asymptotic with remainder for the counting function for lengths of closed geodesics is given in \cite{GN} (earlier versions without estimates on the remainder appear in \cite{Mar,PaPol,GuDMJ,La,Pe}), and estimates on the distributions of resonances in $\cc$ are proved in \cite{GZ2,Pe2, Bo}.